ontoinsights/deep_narrative_analysis/README.md

 * "ontologies" with the files from the _ontologies_ directory
 * "domain-specific" with the files from the _ontologies/domain-specific_ subdirectory

+In addition to downloading the spaCy library (which is addressed in requirements.txt), spaCy's transformer language model also needs to be installed.
+This is accomplished by executing "python3 -m spacy download en_core_web_trf".

 These environment variables need to be set for the DNA application:

 * PATH needs to specifically include the GitHub project's dna directory (for testing)